Jérôme Lejeune Foundation

-Fondation Jérôme Lejeune is a scientific research foundation focussed on Down syndrome (named after Jérôme Lejeune, who participated to the discovery of the cause of Down syndrome in 1959).
-Whilst focussed on researching Down syndrome, the foundation promotes a clear anti-choice stance with regards to abortion.
+Fondation Jérôme Lejeune is a scientific research foundation focused on Down syndrome (named after Jérôme Lejeune, who participated to the discovery of the cause of Down syndrome in 1959).
+Whilst focused on researching Down syndrome, the foundation promotes a clear anti-choice stance with regards to abortion.

 Jean-Marie Le Méné: Chairman.

 Member of the Pontifical Academy for Life and of the Pontifical Council for the Pastoral Care of Health Care Workers.
-Stated: “The tragedy of abortion is the termination of life of a human being.”
+Leads Gènéthique, a website providing informations on bio-ethical issues with an anti-choice narrative.
+Statement: “The tragedy of abortion is the termination of life of a human being.”
 (1) Compares abortion following fetal malformations with the nazi racial selection (2).

 Thierry de La Villejégu: Executive Director.

-Links with other organisations: érôme Lejeune Foundation USA.
-Created the genethique ‘ethical bionews’ website.
-A book by Peter Hertel mentions that they are linked with Opus Dei (4).
+Links with other organisations: Jérôme Lejeune Foundation USA, World Youth Alliance.
+Created the Gènéthique ‘ethical bionews’ website.
+A book by Peter Hertel mentions that they are linked with Opus Dei (3).